 The palaces and parks of Potsdam include an elaborate complex of more than 150 historic buildings from the 18th and 19th centuries and several sumptuously-landscaped parks.

-The most iconic of these monuments is the Sanssouci Palace that is often referred to as the Versailles of Prussia.
+The most iconic of these monuments is the Sanssouci Palace which is often referred to as the Versailles of Prussia.
 It’s a sprawling royal mansion in the middle of an expansive terraced garden so the nickname sounds quite right.
 Additionally, Sanssouci is also the birthplace of the magnificent European art form, Friedrichian Rococo.
 This makes Potsdam a fascinating stop for every art and culture lover.

 Apart from visiting Sanssouci Palace, there are many other interesting things to do in Potsdam.
 Exploring Potsdam’s New Palace, taking a stroll through the historic center that includes the Old Market Square, and marveling at the red brick houses of the Dutch Quarter are some of them.

 The best time to visit Potsdam is between April and October when the temperatures are pleasant and the parks are green and verdant.
 It is easy to get there by either bus or car from Berlin.
 The journey takes less than an hour.